JokingHero/CHOPOFF.jl/docs/src/index.md

 ## Quick Use

 For search of off-targets you have a couple of options:
+- `linearHashDB` - the fastest, on top of linearDB we apply hashes to filter out more
 - `linearDB` - most rigorously tested
-- `motifDB` - the fastest
+- `motifDB` - on top of linearDB we apply pigeonhole principle like filter which you can adjust
-- `treeDB` - will work best for longer gRNAs
+- `treeDB` - will work best for longer gRNAs, uses vantage point for filteirng
 - `fmiDB` - the smallest file size, very fast, but only for distances ≤ 2
+- `build_binaryFuseFilterDB` - uses hashing on top of FM-index

 If you would like to **filter** or **rank** gRNAs to only those that are most likely off-target free you want to use `hashDB` or slower and much larger, but less probabilistic `dictDB`.